Overview

 Data Center Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-- Mission-critical preconstruction that aligns shell, yard, utility, and equipment release strategy.
-This is tied directly to reliability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Mission-critical preconstruction that aligns shell, yard, utility, and equipment release strategy with power and cooling assumptions confirmed before structural design locks in.
+This is tied directly to reliability with power, cooling, and structural design tied to the specific redundancy requirements of the facility so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Power and cooling infrastructure coordination tied to phased construction and commissioning milestones.
-This is tied directly to commissioning readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Power and cooling infrastructure coordination tied to phased construction and commissioning milestones — including coordination with Hays County electric cooperatives and San Marcos area utility providers for service extensions at mission-critical scale.
+This is tied directly to commissioning readiness through phased testing that does not compress reliability verification at the end of the schedule so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Structural, envelope, and vibration-sensitive planning matched to equipment and redundancy requirements.
-This is tied directly to phased turnover so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Structural, envelope, and vibration-sensitive planning matched to equipment and redundancy requirements, with foundation design addressing Edwards Plateau limestone and caliche bearing conditions.
+This is tied directly to phased turnover that allows portions of the facility to go operational while later phases continue construction so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Site-development packages organized around secure access, laydown, and service routing.
-This is tied directly to interface control so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Site-development packages organized around secure access, laydown, and service routing on Hays County sites where I-35 proximity and utility corridor availability vary significantly.
+This is tied directly to interface control with procurement, commissioning, and field delivery managed under one accountable schedule so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Generator, fuel, electrical-room, and service-yard planning integrated with shell layout decisions.
-This is tied directly to reliability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Generator, fuel, electrical-room, and service-yard planning integrated with shell layout decisions — including stormwater containment and secondary spill prevention for fuel systems near recharge zone boundaries.
+This is tied directly to reliability with power, cooling, and structural design tied to the specific redundancy requirements of the facility so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Long-lead procurement tracking for switchgear, mechanical equipment, and specialty systems.
-This is tied directly to commissioning readiness so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Long-lead procurement tracking for switchgear, mechanical equipment, backup power systems, and specialty cooling infrastructure that must be released months before field installation.
+This is tied directly to commissioning readiness through phased testing that does not compress reliability verification at the end of the schedule so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Inspection and startup sequencing coordinated around operational testing and turnover phases.
-This is tied directly to phased turnover so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Inspection and startup sequencing coordinated around operational testing and turnover phases with City of San Marcos building department and Hays County inspection coordination.
+This is tied directly to phased turnover that allows portions of the facility to go operational while later phases continue construction so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Owner reporting focused on reliability risk, readiness milestones, and interface control.
-This is tied directly to interface control so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Owner reporting focused on reliability risk, readiness milestones, and interface control with procurement and commissioning timelines visible in one integrated schedule.
+This is tied directly to interface control with procurement, commissioning, and field delivery managed under one accountable schedule so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process